 Thank Your Lucky Stars – Jack Carson and Alan Hale

-It was in the forties that Jack Carson became popular as a wise cracking comedian on the radio.
-He tried his hand in television in the fifties and was one of the hosts on the “All Star Revue” and did the same on the U.S. Royal Showcase.
+It was in the forties that Jack Carson became popular as a wise-cracking comedian on the radio.
+He tried his hand in television in the 1950s and was one of the hosts on the “All Star Revue” and did the same on the U.S. Royal Showcase.